Community wishes

 Community wishes Image

-SMALL PROJECTS or community-driven requests could be considered for city localities in a new scheme being considered by Dundee City Council.
+Small projects or community-driven requests could be considered for city localities in a new scheme being considered by Dundee City Council.

 Community Wishes, under the umbrella of the council’s established Community Benefits Policy, could include support for small installations, maintenance, clean-up projects, materials, volunteering time to complete projects or sponsorship.